Paraorchestra: Involvement with the Paralympics

 In 2012, Hazlewood campaigned for the Paraorchestra to be included in the ceremonies of the 2012 Summer Paralympics in London.
 He felt that their inclusion in this international event would be a unique opportunity for the Paraorchestra and that it could also raise awareness of his cause.
 The Paraorchestra were ultimately incorporated into the closing ceremony of the Games, where it performed alongside British rock band Coldplay (accompanying them in a performance of "Strawberry Swing"), and played the Paralympic anthem.
-The Paraorchestra planned to use the exposure it gained through its role at the Paralympics to add more performers, make studio recordings, and tour across Europe.

 On 3 December 2012, coinciding with the United Nations' International Day of Persons with Disabilities, the British Paraorchestra released a cover of "True Colors" as a charity single, in a campaign to be Christmas number one.
 Accompanied by the Kaos Signing Choir for Deaf and Hearing Children and notable Britiah paralympians, the single was released to support the British Paralympic Association in preparation for the 2014 Winter Paralympics, along with the Paraorchestra and Kaos Signing Choir themselves.
 The Paraorchestra was awarded a Big Society Award in September 2013.

+In 2022 they collaborated with the Irish composer Hannah Peel and that resulted in an album titled: The Unfolding, featuring the soprano Victoria Otuwari.

 Members

-The Paraorchestra began with 17 members, but plans to add more in the near future.
-Its members in 2012 included Nicholas McCarthy, a one-handed pianist who graduated from the Royal College of Music in 2012, Clarence Adoo, a former jazz trumpet player who was paralysed below the shoulders after a car accident in 1995 (and now plays an instrument known as "Headspace", which is controlled by breath and head motions, developed for him by Rolf Gehlhaar), Gemma Lunt, a viola player who uses a wheelchair and Lyn Levett, who uses a Macintosh to play what Hazlewood feels is "dizzyingly creative" electronic music.
-Blind members of the Paraorchestra included pianist and violinist Abi Baker, James Risdon on recorder, Matthew Wadsworth on the lute, violist Takashi Kikuchi, and multi-instrumentalists Baluji Shrivastav and Ziad Sinno.
+The Paraorchestra began with 17 members.
+Its founder members in 2012 included Nicholas McCarthy, a one-handed pianist who was a recent graduate from the Royal College of Music, Clarence Adoo, a former jazz trumpet player who was paralysed below the shoulders after a car accident in 1995 (and who played an instrument known as "Headspace", which is controlled by breath and head motions, developed for him by Rolf Gehlhaar), Gemma Lunt, a viola player who uses a wheelchair and Lyn Levett, who uses a Macintosh to play what Hazlewood feels is "dizzyingly creative" electronic music.
+Blind members of the Paraorchestra in 2012 included pianist and violinist Abi Baker, James Risdon on recorder, Matthew Wadsworth on the lute, violist Takashi Kikuchi, and multi-instrumentalists Baluji Shrivastav and Ziad Sinno.
 In 2012 the Paraorchestra added 15-year-old hearing-impaired viola player Tilly Chester to its lineup.
 Hazlewood had encountered her playing with the National Youth Orchestra—of which she was also a member.